Junocal vs Mariana Tek for reformer pilates

 Three questions usually settle the Mariana Tek-versus-Junocal decision for a reformer studio.

 First, single location or multi-location?
 If single, Junocal is structurally a better fit on both economics and operator experience.
-If multi-location with two-plus locations, Junocal supports the independent-multi-account pattern (one account per location, owner-level CSV reconciliation); for chains requiring single-membership-across-sites or central instructor scheduling, get in touch at hello@junocal.com to discuss the chain-architecture roadmap.
+If multi-location with two-plus locations, Junocal covers up to five locations on Studio and up to ten on Growth — one account, with location-aware memberships across sites and central instructor scheduling included; for chains scaling beyond ten locations, get in touch at hello@junocal.com to discuss fit.

 Second, do you want month-to-month or are you fine with annual contracts?
 If month-to-month with one-click cancel is a structural commitment that matters to you (typically because you've been through the renewal-pricing pattern on Mindbody or elsewhere), Junocal aligns with that.
 If you're comfortable with annual contracts in exchange for the multi-location depth, Mariana Tek aligns with that.